frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-doctype.md

 will enable boilerplate creation when we create doctypes and we can track them into version control with our app.

-Go to your terminal and from the `frappe-bench` directory, run the following command:
+Go to your terminal and quit the bench server if it's already running then from the `frappe-bench` directory, run the following command:

 ```bash
 $ bench set-config -g developer_mode true